saradonin/web_scraper_azure_func/README.md

 - Scrapes product information from multiple URLs.
 - Compares the scraped data with previously stored data.
 - Sends email notifications for new products.
+- Compares the scraped data with wishlist.
+- Sends email notifications for products from wishlist.
 - Stores and retrieves data from Azure Blob Storage.

 ## Prerequisites